ES-Nix/nix-qemu-kvm/src/alpine/notes.md

 It must be possible to login as `root` or as `nixuser`.

-> It probably come from `USEROPTS="-a -u -g audio,video,netdev nixuser"`
+> It probably comes from `USEROPTS="-a -u -g audio,video,netdev nixuser"`

 Run as root:
 ```bash